An In-Depth Guide to Financing Options for Community College

-Grants and scholarships for college students are sometimes taxable but there is no requirement that you pay them back.
-Student loans, on the other hand, you must pay back – often with interest.
+Grants and scholarships for college students are sometimes taxable, but there is no requirement that you pay them back.
+On the other hand, you must pay back student loans, often with interest.
 There are two primary types of student loan:

 - Federal student loan

 For federal student loans, there are three options: direct subsidized loans, direct unsubsidized loans, and direct PLUS loans.
 They base direct subsidized loans on the student’s financial need while direct unsubsidized loans are not.
 The school determines the amount a student can borrow for direct unsubsidized loans based on the cost of tuition and how much financial aid the student is receiving from other sources.
 Direct PLUS loans are credit-based and designed for parents and graduate students.

 While federal loans are issued by the federal government through the Federal Direct Loan Program, private loans are issued by a bank or another financial institution.
 Private student loans are taken out by the student and may be cosigned by a parent or guardian.
 Parents can also take out private loans to help a child pay for college.

 In order to apply for a student loan, you simply fill out your FAFSA.
 You must complete the FAFSA each year you need help paying for college and you should submit it as early as you can, starting October 1st.
 Applying for a private loan is different and must be arranged through the lender.

 After filling out your FAFSA, you’ll receive an offer of financial aid in the form of a financial aid award letter.
 In order to accept the loans, you’ll have to sign a Master Promissory Note (MPN) and your school may also require you to complete entrance counseling to make sure you understand your obligations upon accepting the funds.